Sulaiman-Dem/Calculator/pseudocode.md

 ### User Interface =

+0. Make a choice function for user to choose whether they want decimal places or not
 1. Ask the user for two numbers they want to use
 2. If the user input the wrong type of input ask to try again with only saying number inputs only
 3. Then ask the user what operation they want to perform with the two selected numbers